Registry Analysis Workshop

 - Accommodations are offered to course participants.
 Our rooms are subject to availability and the request must be indicated on the course registration form

 - Meal plans are offered to course participants.
 The specific meal plan must be indicated on the course registration form

-Travel grant funding may be available (for non-federal police agencies only)
+- Travel grant funding is available to our non-federal law enforcement agencies

 Forensic investigation often requires understanding whether a particular computer system has been used to commit an offence.
 This workshop provides students with the necessary skills to forensically analyse registry database files within the Microsoft Windows operating system.
 Students use hands-on exercises to interpret registry key values – whether they are deliberate actions of a computer user or form part of automated computer processes.
 This workshop is open to full-time computer forensic personnel with basic computer forensic training and work experience in the extraction and interpretation of digital evidence.

 - computer classroom

 - Understanding the purpose and value of registry files.

 - Ability to use different techniques to locate and verify registry data content.

 - Ability to extract and interpret registry file information on running computer systems.

 - Ability to conduct a preliminary on-scene live examination of registry files.